 If you’re moving from employee to self-employed, check if this affects the insurance cover through your super.
 Insurance terms and conditions vary from fund to fund.

-Consider other types of insurance that can protect you and your business, such as public liability insurance and workers compensation insurance.
+Consider other types of insurance that can protect you and your business.
+Like public liability insurance and workers compensation insurance.
 See business.gov.au for information about insurance for business.

 Know your legal requirements

 Setting yourself up properly - legally and financially - is key when you start a small business.
 The guide to starting a small business from business.gov.au can help you understand what to consider.